 Sequential study of the structure and function of the human body.
 Includes the anatomy and physiology of the blood and lymphatic systems, respiratory system, circulatory system, excretory system, fluid and electrolyte balance and reproductive system.
 Laboratory work parallels lecture topics, and consists of selected exercises in the study of anatomical models, dissection and physiological experimentation.
-(Prerequisite: LSCI1450; Prerequisite: Math: a C- in LMAT1230 OR LMAT1320, OR a C or better in LMAT0931.
-Math prerequisite may be taken concurrently OR may be fulfilled by competence demonstrated on math placement exam or POI.)
+(Prerequisite: LSCI1450)